 - Adding clear calls to action for lead capture

 - Remarketing, which is advertising to previous visitors of your site

-Once you have your lead capture plan in place, continue to refine, test, and improve your strategies.
+Once you have your lead capture marketing plan in place, continue to refine, test, and improve your strategies.
 It’s always easier and less expensive to double your conversions than it is to double your traffic.

 Now that you know your CLV and have developed proven methods of converting traffic to leads, you are ready to create a marketing budget.